Computers and Accessibility: My experience at the ASSETS 2019

 The next three days, 28 - 30th October were the main conference.
 Karen Nakamura delivered the keynote, highlighting key concerns regarding the inclusion of people with disabilities in the design and evaluation of new AI and machine learning (AI-ML) technologies.
 Karen challenged the notion of what looks like ‘normal’ and argued that “diversity and inclusion need to be programmed in from the start, it cannot be an afterthought”.
 She urgent the ASSETS community to “push to ensure that the designers, programmers, training sets, trainers, and users of emerging AI-ML systems represent the full diversity of our user population”.
 Following the incredibly thought provoking keynote, the program included multiple sessions presenting research focused on speech and hearing impairments, cognitive and intellectual disabilities, wayfinding and technology usage of people with visual impairments, and web and media accessibility.
 Majority of the papers focused on technologies for people with visual impairments, followed by hearing, mobility, and cognitive impairments.

-Here’s a list of top 10 papers I found interesting based on the research topic, choice of methods, and impact of the research for people with disabilities;
+Here are some papers I found interesting based on the research topic, choice of methods, and impact of the research for people with disabilities;

 - 3D Printed Maps and Icons for Inclusion: Testing in the Wild by People who are Blind or have Low Vision